Casablanca Fan Company: Innovations

-Safety Matters and Recalls
+Safety issues and recalls

 In the early-1990s, a safety recall was issued for Inteli-Touch fans using Samsung motors.
 An electrical incompatibility between the motor and Inteli-Touch PC board resulted in several reported fires.
 Following this recall, Casablanca issued replacement Emerson K55 motors to customers who purchased Inteli-Touch fans with Samsung motors.

-On 13 December 1993, Casablanca voluntarily recalled 3,264,000 ceiling fans manufactured from January 1981 through September 1993 after receiving 50 reports of fans falling from their ceiling mountings due to a design flaw in the Hang-Tru canopy.
+On 13 December 1993, CPSC and Casablanca’s former parent parent company, General Electric, voluntarily recalled 3,264,000 ceiling fans manufactured from January 1981 through September 1993 after receiving 50 reports of fans falling from their ceiling mountings due to a design flaw in the Hang-Tru canopy.
 Following this recall, Casablanca redesigned their Hang-Tru mounting system and offered customers who purchased recalled ceiling fans a retrofit part to reduce the risk of their fan falling.
+Casablanca also offered free installation of this part for no charge on all fans manufactured during or after March 1991.

 On 17 December 2015, Hunter Fan Company (now Casablanca's parent company) voluntarily recalled approximately 30,000 fans manufactured in 2013 and 2014 after receiving eight reports of fans unscrewing from their downrods while operating in updraft mode and falling, including one report of minor injury and minor property damage.
 Hunter urged customers to contact the company for a free in-home inspection and repair following the recall.